 For this process, you will first need to clean the scratched area.
 As with the previous methods, use a soft rag and a little amount of hardwood floor cleaner to wipe the scratched area and remove any dust and dirt.
 After you rinse with a damp cloth moistened with water and eliminate all traces of the cleanser, just let the area dry completely.

 To fill in the scratch you need a wood wax stick which can be found at paint, home department, or hardware stores.
+In this case, we recommend the Clark’s Wax with a pleasant lavender or orange smell that can be found on Amazon.
 Rub it firmly over the scratched area and, if necessary, use a plastic tipped putty knife to ensure that the wax goes down right into the scratch.
 Wood wax is usually clear but they can be found in different shades resembling common wood shades.
 After the wax is applied, let it dry for at least 10 minutes and to harden well it’s recommended that you leave the wax alone for longer, like for a couple of days.

 The final step consists of buffing the scratch and this is done after you left the wax to dry at least a full day.
 Using a clean cloth, rub back and forth over the affected wood area.
 By buffing the wax, the scratched zone will be smoother as the excess is removed and the natural shininess of the floor is restored.